federicohaag/LinkedInScraping/README.md

 ## Executing

-There are two ways you can run the code:
+There are two ways you can run the code: headless execution and normal one.

+### Headless execution
-* **Headless** execution will do scraping without opening a real Chrome window.
+In this mode the script will do scraping without opening a real Chrome window.
 In this way you can keep on doing your regular business on your computer, but be aware that if you scrap many profiles (more than hundreds) and/or in unusual times (in the night) LinkedIn may prompt a Captcha to check that you are not a human.
 If this happens, there is no way for you to fill in the Captcha and all the work done by the script will be wasted as the only way out is to kill the python process.

-* **Normal** execution will do scraping opening a real Chrome window.
+### Normal execution will do scraping opening a real Chrome window.
 In this case you will be able - if prompted - to satisfy the Captcha check and to proceed the scraping.
 The python script is trained on this situation and will perfectly manage it alerting you.
 On the other side, be aware that if you choose this mode you can not loose the focus on the window, otherwise no data will be scraped.
 Be carefull especially of sleeping mode your computer may enter.
 For MacOS I suggest [Amphetamine](https://apps.apple.com/it/app/amphetamine/id937984704?mt=12).

-### Human Check by LinkedIn ###

-If you scrape consequentially a lot of profiles (hundreds) and especially during not common hours time, LinkedIn may prompt you a Captcha to check you are not a bot.
-No panic!
-The script will detect it (please wait for it) and will ask you loud (**check your speakers are on**) to perform the check.

-After you complete the check, check that you are viewing the page at `https://www.linkedin.com/feed/`.
-If not, please immediatly navigate there.
-The script will detect it and will restart.
-No data should be loss.

 ## Running Scraping by Profile URL